 In the Childhood Immunisation Schedule, children receive a chickenpox vaccine at 18 months of age.
 But a second dose that isn’t funded by the schedule can improve protection from about 80-85% with a single dose, to 98% with 2 doses.

 Children can receive their first vaccine from 12 months of age.

 Influenza (Flu) Vaccine

-In the first year of getting the flu vaccine, your child should receive 2 doses 1 month apart, and this is especially important if they have a higher risk of complications such as being born prematurely, have asthma or any heart conditions.
+In the first year of getting the flu vaccine, your child should receive 2 doses 1 month apart, and this is especially important if they have a higher risk of complications such as being born prematurely, having asthma or having any heart conditions.

 The Measles, Mumps and Rubella vaccine (MMR) is given at 12 and 18 months of age according to the immunisation schedule.
-However if you and your bub are travelling overseas to a country endemic with measles before this, we can give the vaccine as early as 6 months of age.
+However, if you and your bub are travelling overseas to a country endemic to measles before this, we can give the vaccine as early as 6 months of age.

 However at this age, immunity wears off quickly, so they will still need to have their scheduled doses at 12 and 18 months.

 What should I do if I have more questions?

 If you and your doctor are happy with your child’s development, then just keep up your scheduled appointments.

 However if you are worried your child isn’t meeting their developmental milestones, or for any reason, their vaccination history isn’t up to date you can;